-This is the second article of a series of seven articles, which are based on my free ebook “Driving in Spain: How to Avoid the 7 Biggest Mistakes Most Foreigners Make”.
+This is the second article of a series of seven articles, which are based on my book “Driving in Spain: How to Avoid the 7 Biggest Mistakes Most Foreigners Make”.

 - Mistake #1: Using an Invalid Driving Licence

 - Mistake #2: Not Having Your Vehicle Documentation in Order

 - Mistake #3: Driving While Speaking on the Phone

 - Mistake #4: Not Stopping or Giving Way